How to Fix 403 Forbidden Error in WordPress

 It’s as simple as that!
 Now let’s repeat the same process for the individual files lying around public_html, which should all be set to 644.
 Select them all, go to File Permissions, and if the value isn’t already set at 644, correct that.

 Now that we’ve successfully restored the correct file and folder permissions, it’s time to check whether the 403 Forbidden error has disappeared.
-If that isn’t the case, it’s time to try a couple other things.
+If that isn’t the case, it’s time to try a couple of other things.

 Step 2: Check Your .htaccess File

 If you’re following our guide step-by-step, your FTP manager should still be open – otherwise, get it started again and go to your WordPress root folder.
-Therein you’ll find the .htaccess file we’re looking for, and we’ll proceed to make a backup of it just to play it safe.
+Therein you’ll find the .htaccess file we’re looking for, and we’ll make a backup of it just to play it safe.
 Right-click on the file and choose the Download option.
 It will then be downloaded to the folder that’s set in your Local File directory:

 Once you have a copy stored securely on your computer, proceed to delete the .htaccess file on your WordPress installation.
-Don’t worry, we will be restoring it shortly, and you should still be able to access your dashboard.
+Don’t worry.
+We will be restoring it shortly, and you should still be able to access your dashboard.

 However, if deleting the file does solve your issue, it was most likely corrupted – in which case we’ll have to generate a new copy.
 To do so, access your dashboard, jump to Settings, and select the Permalinks option.